Eddie Gilbert (wrestler): Personal life

 Gilbert's first marriage was to a woman named Terrie Bardwell Dykes.
 The two divorced, and Gilbert married wrestling valet Missy Hyatt in October 1987 and they divorced in 1989.
 Gilbert was also briefly married to Debrah "Madusa" Miceli in 1990, but the marriage only lasted four months.

 In early 1994, Gilbert filmed a shoot interview with Bob Barnett titled "Looking For Mr. Gilbert."
 Gilbert spoke openly about his life and career at a time when professional wrestlers rarely appeared on film out of character and almost never spoke publicly about the behind-the-scenes machinations of the wrestling business.
 The footage from the interview was later marketed on home video and sold through wrestling newsletters, as well as at independent wrestling shows, the first of its kind.
-"Looking For Mr. Gilbert" is now considered the first professional wrestling "shoot video", and in the decades since, countless professional wrestlers have conducted sit-down shoot interviews, most notably in RF Video's Shoot Interview series and Kayfabe Commentaries' YouShoot interview series.
+"Looking For Mr. Gilbert" is now considered the first professional wrestling "shoot video", and in the decades since, countless professional wrestlers have conducted sit-down shoot interviews.

 Death

 On February 18, 1995, Gilbert died of a massive heart attack in his sleep at his apartment in Isla Verde, Puerto Rico.
 His body was found by Ken Wayne.
-Gilbert's father, Tommy Gilbert, stated that injuries to Eddie's chest and heart muscle had occurred in a serious car crash in 1983 and could have been a factor; Eddie's alleged use of painkillers since the accident could also have contributed to his heart condition.
+Gilbert's father, Tommy Gilbert, stated that injuries to Eddie's chest and heart muscle had occurred in a serious car crash in 1983 and could have been a factor.
 The Eddie Gilbert Memorial Brawl was held in his memory from 1996 to 1999.